What is obesity?

 Increasing or initiating a physical activity program is an important aspect in managing obesity.
 Today’s society has developed a very sedentary lifestyle, and routine physical activity can greatly affect health.
 Individuals affected by excess weight or obesity should consult with their physician before initiating any exercise program.

 Participating in non-clinical programs is another form of treatment for obesity.
 Some programs may be commercially operated, such as a privately owned weight-loss chain.
 Counselors, books, Web sites or support groups are all ways to be involved in a non-clinical weight-loss program.

 Medical weight management is provided by an obesity medicine physician in a clinical setting.
 Other healthcare professionals such as nurse practitioners, physician assistants, nurses, registered dietitians and psychologists may also be a part of the program.
 These programs typically offer services such as nutrition counseling, physical activity and behavioral therapy.
 Often, these programs incorporate total meal replacement plans and/or the use of FDA-approved medications for the treatment of obesity.

-Currently, there are six medications that are FDA-approved for chronic weight management:
+Currently, there are several medications that are FDA-approved for chronic weight management:

 - orlistat (Xenical®, alli®)+